iLib-js/ilib-mono/README.md

 used within the json property:

-- schemas: a string naming a directory full of json schema files, or an array of strings naming some json schema files.
-If the json file does not fit any of the schema (ie. it does not validate according to the schema), then that file will be skipped and not localized.
+- schemas: a string naming a directory full of json schema files, or an array of strings naming some json schema files or directories.
+If the json file does not fit any of the schema (ie. it does not validate according to any one of the schema), then that file will be skipped and not localized.
 - mappings: a mapping between file matchers and an object that gives info used to localize the files that match it.
 This allows different json files within the project to be localized in different ways.